 How to Join:

-This talk will take place via a Zoom Webinar – please click here to register for a place.
+This talk will take place via a Zoom Webinar (registration now closed).

 After registering, you will receive a confirmation email containing information about joining the webinar.